AhoyISki/duat/README.md

 ## Trying it out

-If you wish to, you can copy the example folder's content into your computer and compile it.
+If you wish to, you can copy the example folder into your computer and compile it.
 It is a very standard configuration for Parsec, using the kakoune editing mode.
 It is also annotated so you can tell what is going on, and how to further configure it.

 ## Motivation